BenjaminHoegh/ParsedownExtended/README.md

 ## Requirements

-* PHP 7.4 or newer
+* PHP 8.2 or later
-* Parsedown 1.8 or newer
+* Parsedown 1.8 or later
-* Parsedown Extra 0.9 or newer when using Composer-installed dependencies
+* Parsedown Extra 0.9 or later when using Composer-installed dependencies

 ## Getting started